 Top 5 Hispanic artists you should be listening to this week

-AL DÍA brings you the best alternative music in Spanish that you won’t find on other lists.
+AL DÍA brings you the musical suggestions you won’t find in other lists.

-One of the most powerful (and less known) bands of the south of the continent is definitely Electro Toro, “a rock band with an eternal romance for the Blues".
-"Pantano" is one of their songs from the 2017 album "La única que me cuida."
+This Argentine singer and composer is one of the new voices of Latin American pop.
+After an early foray into music, Moreno trained at the Berklee College of Music in Boston, and currently has three albums under her belt.
+"La Despedida" is part of her 2017 production Sofá.

-This Mexican group has taken their music to unexpected borders - like Kuwait and Israel - with a fantastic fusion of Latin rhythms that characterizes their sound since 2013.
-"Cabeza Loca" is their last single from 2018.
+Another of the most powerful female voices of the moment is that of Ana Fernández-Villaverde, better known as La Bien Querida.
+Originally from Bilbao (Spain), Fernández has a long career and has collaborated with recognized artists such as Juan Ramón Rodríguez "Jota" or Antonio Luque.
+"Recompensarte" is one of her releases of 2017.

 What do you think about this story?